TabbedOut/PushSample/README.md

       }' \
   https://api.parse.com/1/push

+**Parse Query for Location**
-Query for Location: Queries for the 10 devices closest to a given geo-point.
+Queries for the 10 devices closest to a given geo-point.

 curl -X GET \
   -H "X-Parse-Application-Id: AppID" \